AdobeDocs/experience-manager-65.en/help/sites-developing/we-retail-globalized-site-structure.md

    ![chlimage_1-89](assets/chlimage_1-89a.png)

-1. Return to column view and click on the Language Master and see the language master roots with content.
-Note that only English has content.
+1. Return to column view and click the Language Master and see the language master roots with content.
+Only English has content.

    We.Retail does not come with any translated content, but the structure and configuration is in place to allow you to demonstrate the translation services.